 You can edit any of your existing pay schedules to better suit your needs.
-If you just need to make a temporary change to a pay run, you can update the pay run settings before you process payroll→
+Keep in mind that this change will affect all future runs for this schedule.
+If you just need to make a temporary change to a pay run, you can always update the pay run settings before you process payroll→

 What we'll cover

 - Why would I need to edit a pay schedule?

 - Getting started

 - Editing a pay schedule